Eomm/notion-board/README.md

 - Last commit date
 - Last edited date

+Here a sample of the [database template] used to store the data.

 > **Note**
 > The project is still in early development and the data exported are not yet customizable nor configurable.
 > I aim to make this application available from the [Notion Connections](https://www.notion.so/integrations/all) marketplace.